mechanicalobject/mechanicalobject.github.io/_posts/2014-12-12-Technical interview-Questions-I-have-been-asked-2.md

 tags: [c#, garbage collector, programming, technical interview] published : true
 ---
+In the [previous article]({{ site.baseurl }}{% post_url 2014-12-10-Technical-interview-Questions-I-have-been-asked-1 %}){:target="_blank"},
-[In the previous article](http://blog.mechanicalobject.com/2014/12/10/technical-interview-questions-i-have-been-asked-1/) of the series on technical interview questions, I shared how my feelings for technical interviews changed as I advanced in my career.
+of the series on technical interview questions, I shared how my feelings for technical interviews changed as I advanced in my career.
 I also shared real-life technical questions I have been asked **frequently**.

 <!--more-->